MEGA65/mega65-core/doc/build.md

 1. power ON nexys

 Upon powerup, the bitstream is copied from USB into FPGA, then the FPGA executes it.

+## Programming the FPGA via sdcard

+Alternatively, the bitstream can be put onto an SD-card and that SD-card inserted into the Nexys 4 board.
+If you choose to use this method, just follow the above instructions re the use of the USB-stick, but change the "jumper JP2 to SD".

 The End.